manubun/Sales-Dashboard/README.md

-# Sales Dashboard – Task 8 (Data Analyst Internship)
+# Sales Dashboard – Task 8

 ## 📌 Objective
 Create a simple interactive sales dashboard to analyze performance by product category, region, and month.